 What does DC stand for?

-DC stands for direct current which is current that flows only in one direction from a positive terminal to a negative terminal and does not change polarity during its entire lifetime (s) : it's just always positive or negative.
+DC power stands for direct current which is current that flows only in one direction from a positive terminal to a negative terminal and does not change polarity during its entire lifetime (s) : it's just always positive or negative.

-It can be said that AC voltage is like having an obstacle course for electrons in your circuit whereas DC is when the path of electrons is clear, although all it takes to do that in AC case if you connect a capacitor between those two points so a charge will build upon the plates of capacitor before discharging thus preventing current from flowing directly into the load as they are blocked by stored charges within caps.
+It can be said that AC voltage is like having an obstacle course for electrons in your circuit whereas DC power is when the path of electrons is clear, although all it takes to do that in AC case if you connect a capacitor between those two points so a charge will build upon the plates of capacitor before discharging thus preventing current from flowing directly into the load as they are blocked by stored charges within caps.

 All this means that in order for a power source to give the energy to load connected across terminals it has to charge first them up, so for example, if you have a battery with 12V then you need to connect it across another source that generates the same voltage or higher such as AC mains supply in order for current from the battery to flow through wires and lamps.

 Otherwise, they would be charged only by batteries, not the mains power supply and your load would glow very dimly if at all (assuming there is enough resistance to prevent most power from flowing back into the battery).